okeefm/s3g/doc/firmware_update.markdown

 #Firmware Update
 The s3g driver has the capability of uploading firmware to a machine via AVRDude, an external firmware uploading utility.
+No AVRDude utility is packaged with this driver, so it is up to the user to satisfy this requirement.

+To download AVRDude, goto: www.nongnu.org/avrdude

 ##Definitions
 <table>